vaulttec/grafana-provisioner/README.md

 ## Configuration
-- List of tenants with LDAP group mappings (group cn and org role) in `tenants.yml` (sym-linked to `ansible/vars/tenants.yml` to included in Ansible playbook and `helm/tenants.yml` to be imported in k8s ConfigMap)
+- List of tenants with LDAP group mappings (group cn and org role) in `tenants.yml` (sym-linked to `ansible/vars/tenants.yml` to be included in Ansible playbook and `helm/tenants.yml` to be imported in k8s ConfigMap)
 - Grafana URL and username / password (as command-line parameters or Helm values)
 - LDAP bind username / password (as command-line parameters or Helm values)
 - Kubernetes cluster in `KUBECONFIG`